spazznolo/spazznolo.github.io/_posts/2022-04-02-goalie-consistency-3.md

 equation here
 </p>
 <p>
-It turns out - as the plots below will show - that there isn't much there.
+With this, we can easily measure various outcomes goalie consistency might have an effect on.
+And it turns out - as the plots below will show - that there isn't much there.
 A goalie's inter-shot consistency in a given season doesn't say much their inter-shot consistency in the next season, better goalie careers don't appear to have more or less consistency than a worse career, etc.
 </p>
 <p>
 Note: A goalie season must include at least 800 shots (roughly 20 games) to be included in the season comparisons, and goalie-career must include at least 5 seasons, facing at least 800 shots in each, to be included in the career comparisons.